pmz96317peterziegler/Project-1-Spinal-Loading/README.md

 |---|---|---|
 | ![Spinal force](results/spinal_force_vs_knee_angle.png) | ![Shear force](results/shear_force.png) | ![Stability force](results/stability_force.png) |

 **Spinal muscle force.** Compression dominates and scales with the trunk's moment arm about the hip.
-In the stooped, straight-leg postures the spine carries **> 6000 N**; in a deep squat it drops to **~2500 N** — the quantitative explanation for "lift with your legs."
+In the stooped, straight-leg postures the spine carries **> 7000 N**; in a deep squat it drops to **~3500 N**.
+This is the quantitative explanation for "lift with your legs."
 (The peak actually occurs slightly off the fully-locked posture, near a 40° knee angle, before falling as the knees bend further.)

-**Shear force** stays small (≈ 6–14 N) across all postures, confirming the hip load is almost purely axial along the spine.
+**Shear force** stays comparitivly small across all postures, confirming the hip load is almost purely axial along the spine.

 **Stability force** mirrors the spinal-compression trend, trending toward zero as the knees bend and the load is brought closer to the body.